Rose Sugar Scrub

 More Sugar Scrub ‘Recipes’

 Sugar scrubs might just be one of the easiest of all the homemade bath and beauty products that I have tried.
-Here are a few of our reader’s most favorite concoctions:
+Here are a few of our reader’s favorite concoctions:

 More DIY Health and Beauty Ideas